stackbit-projects/wekreativ-1bdb8/content/pages/about.md

         style: secondary
     has_background: true
     background_color: blue
-    title: Unete a nuestro equipo
+    title: Únete a nuestro equipo
 seo:
   title: Who We Are
   description: This is the about us page